aweeraman/blog/posts/on-linux-backups-and-encrypted-filesystems.md

 if [ $EUID != 0 ]; then
- echo "Please run this script as root." exit 1 fiMOUNT_DIR=/mnt
+ echo "Please run this script as root." exit 1 fi

-BACKUP_DIR=/home/anuradhaecho "List of disks on /dev/sda"
-fdisk -l /dev/sda
-echo
+MOUNT_DIR=/mnt
+BACKUP_DIR=/home/anuradha

-echo -n "Disk to backup to: "
+echo "List of disks on /dev/sda" fdisk -l /dev/sda echo echo -n "Disk to backup to: "